-34.9 Maternity (Pregnancy) Leave Policy
+34.9 Maternity (Pregnancy) Leave

-- a) A Member will be granted maternity leave for up to seventeen (17) consecutive weeks under the provisions of the Employment Standards Act.
-Also, as per the Act, up to six (6) additional consecutive weeks of unpaid leave may be granted if, for reasons related to the birth or the termination of the pregnancy, she is unable to return to work when her leave is scheduled to end. - b) A Member will submit a maternity/parental Leave Request Form to her Dean, University Librarian or designate at least four (4) weeks prior to the commencement of the leave.
+- a) A Member is entitled to maternity leave under the provisions of the Employment Standards Act. - b) A Member will submit a maternity/parental Leave Request Form to the Dean, University Librarian or designate at least four (4) weeks prior to the commencement of the leave.